nwaldispuehl/text-synthesizor/README.md

 [Text-Synthesizor releases](https://github.com/nwaldispuehl/text-synthesizor/releases)

-Unpack the archive (adapt version if needed) and start the application as follows.
-Certainly, you need a installed Java runtime (>= 1.6) on your system.
+Unpack the archive (adapt version if needed) and start the application as follows on Linux and OS X operating systems.
+Certainly, you need a installed [Java](http://www.java.com/) runtime (>= 1.6) on your system.
 On Microsoft Windows systems just use the .bat file.

 ```
 $ unzip textsynthesizor.app-0.0.1.zip